magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 [t dirs PATH #{str} ":source-path"]
 ```

-* `t`: is the shortname
+* `t`: is the shortname;
-* `dirs`: is the longname
+* `dirs`: is the longname;
-* `PATH`: is the optarg, if provided, indicates that the option expects
+* `PATH`: is the optarg.
+When provided, indicates that the option expects
-  a value
+  an argument to be passed at call time;
-* #{str}: is the CLJ type hint for the option value
+* #{str}: is the CLJ type hint for the passed argument;
 * `":source-path"`: is the description that will be incorporated into
-  command line help output
+  command line help output.

-The `dummy` task does not do anything and of you call it at the
+The `dummy` task does not do anything.
+If you call it at the terminal,
-terminal, it does not return anything interesting:
+it does not return anything interesting:

 ```bash
 boot dummy